Question: "What was the star of Bethlehem?"Recommended Resource:

 What exactly was the star of Bethlehem?
-The Greek word that is translated “star” in the text is the word aster, which is the normal word for a star or a celestial body.
+The Greek word translated “star” in the text is the word aster, which is the normal word for a star or celestial body.
 The word is used 24 times in the New Testament, and most of the time it refers to a celestial body.
 It can be used to denote angels, as in Revelation 12:4, where aster seems to refer to the fallen angels who followed Satan’s rebellion.
-Basic rules of biblical interpretation state that we should take the normal sense of the word unless there is compelling evidence to suggest otherwise.
+Basic rules of biblical interpretation state that we should take the normal sense of a word unless there is compelling evidence to suggest otherwise.
 In that case, the star of Bethlehem should be considered an actual heavenly body.
-Many Bible scholars suggest a natural explanation for the Star of Bethlehem.
-Their suggestions range from calling it a supernova or a comet to saying it was the conjunction of several celestial bodies which provided a brighter-than-normal light in the sky.
+Many Bible scholars suggest a natural explanation for the star of Bethlehem, their theories ranging from a supernova to a comet to an alignment of planets.
+Something in the heavens provided a brighter-than-normal light in the sky.

-So, if the normal usage of the word “star” doesn’t fit the context, what does?
-What we likely have in Matthew 2:1-12 is a manifestation of the Shekinah Glory.
+So, if the normal usage of the word star doesn’t fit the context, what does?
+The star of Bethlehem in Matthew 2:1–12 was likely a manifestation of the Shekinah Glory.
 The Shekinah, which literally means “dwelling of God,” was the visible presence of the Lord.
-The most notable appearance of the Shekinah is recorded in Exodus 13:21.
-The Shekinah was the pillar of cloud that led the Israelites by day and the pillar of fire that led them by night.
-The Shekinah fits the evidence.
+Prior to this, the most notable appearance of the Shekinah was the pillar of cloud that led the Israelites by day and the pillar of fire that led them by night (Exodus 13:21).
 The Shekinah can obviously lead people to specific locations, and it was seen later in connection with Christ’s ministry (e.g., Matthew 17:5; Acts 1:9).
 Either an angel or the Shekinah would fit the evidence.
 It shouldn’t surprise us that God would use a miraculous sign to signal the advent of His Son into the world.
 Those with eyes to see joyfully beheld His glory.

 The Case for Christmas by Lee Strobel